Proposal (70) to South American Classification Committee

 Background: The bird we treat as one species, Geothlypis aequinoctialis (Masked Yellowthroat), has a disjunct distribution, with the subspecies auricularis and peruviana in western Ecuador and Peru, velata in the tropical/subtropical lowlands south of the Amazon, and nominate aequinoctialis in northern South America.
 This follows the traditional classification (e.g., Hellmayr 1935, Meyer de Schauensee 1966, 1970, Lowery & Monroe 1968, Hilty & Brown 1986, Ridgely & Tudor 1989, Curson et al. 1994, Sibley & Monroe 1990).
 The extralimital form chiriquensis of Costa Rica and western Panama is treated as a subspecies of aequinoctialis by most (e.g., Hellmayr 1935, Meyer de Schauensee 1966, 1970, Wetmore et al. 1984, Ridgely & Tudor 1989, Stiles & Skutch 1989, Sibley & Monroe 1990, Curson et al. 1994, AOU 1983, 1998), but as a separate species by some (Lowery & Monroe 1968, Hilty & Brown 1986).

 Plumage differences among these taxa are unimpressive, even for the perhaps-oversplit Geothlypis yellowthroats.
 My qualitative impression from skins is that there is more variation among subspecies of North American G. trichas than among the taxa in the aequinoctialis group, even including chiriquensis.
 Ridgely & Greenfield (1989) kept auricularis as a subspecies of aequinoctialis but noted that the auricularis group "may deserve full species status" and that the "male's facial pattern differs from nominate aequinoctialis group's by at least as much as do presently recognized species of yellowthroats in Middle America."
-This may be correct, but the difference is nonetheless is only in how far posteriorly the black extends into the auriculars, with auricularis having a truncated extension, more like that of an immature male aequinoctialis (paedomorphic character?).
+This may be correct, but the difference is nonetheless only in how far posteriorly the black extends into the auriculars, with auricularis having a truncated extension, more like that of an immature male aequinoctialis (paedomorphic character?).

 New information: Escalante-Pliego (1992) presented allozyme data from nine species of Geothlypis, with nine population samples from G. trichas and also samples from chiriquensis, nominate aequinoctialis, and velata.
 Although she found that the trichas samples differed only slightly and in no geographically coherent way, whereas in aequinoctialis fixed differences were found "between various populations" at two loci.
 She noted the contrast between high levels of genetic distance among aequinoctialis populations to the conservative phenotypic differentiation.
 Comparing her (Nei's) genetic distance values to those of other parulids presented by Barrowclough & Corbin (1978), she noted that the values among the aequinoctialis populations were at the level shown by species, not subspecies, i.e., > 0.100, and concluded that the "four allopatric forms of the aequinoctialis complex would seem to deserve species rank."